Introduction

 There are a number of ways the education system can prepare young Americans to be more active participants in society.
 The Center for Civic Education and the National Constitution Center offer resources to help teachers incorporate civics issues into classroom discussions and activities.
 Other options include service-oriented extracurriculars and giving students a voice in how their school operates.
 Outside of school, service programs like AmeriCorps allow participants of all ages to work with and in communities, advancing causes they care about and creatively responding to specific community needs.
 Individuals and communities can reach out to educators, school administrators, and even school boards or boards of education to understand how school districts teach civics, and what opportunities have the potential to be incorporated into curricula.

 “If people feel engaged with their environment and with each other, and they can work together even in a small way, I think that builds a foundation for working together on more weighty issues.”
-32 year old female PEW Research survey respondent
+32 year old female Pew Research survey respondent

 Discussing credibility and trust often involves having difficult conversations with those who do not share the same thoughts or opinions.
 Most people would rather not have discussions with anyone who might disagree with them, but working across these differences to build relationships is the only way to understand why someone has a different opinion.
 The goal of building relationships, says former Montana Attorney General Tim Fox, is to “take on the tough issues and debate them without pointing fingers or laying blame or being divisive – being thoughtful and listening.”
 Communication in small discussions allows people to engage directly with one another, which can open doors of understanding and collaboration and result in innovative solutions that benefit everyone involved.
+For how to get started, see The Policy Circle’s Civic Engagement Brief or explore the framework for facilitating complex discussions:

 Loader Loading...